Hoottyn History, Family Crest & Coats of Arms

 Early History of the Hoottyn family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoottyn research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottyn History in all our PDF Extended History products and printed products wherever possible.

 Hoottyn Spelling Variations